Feminisms and the Mobilisation of Law in Gulf Countries

 2. Shifting Perspectives: While established scholarship has provided valuable studies of how patriarchal religious and political authorities use legal and religious frameworks to repress feminists, maintain gendered inequalities, and restrict women’s rights, this project shifts the established scholarly perspective.
 It examines how feminisms in the Gulf are self-motivated political movements that mobilize laws, including Sharia, to operationalize women’s agencies and practices within private and public spheres and to generate political change.

 3. Original Analytical Framework: GulfFeminisms offers an original and leading perspective on feminisms in MENA as a practice promoting positive social and political change.
-To analyze the relation of feminisms and the mobilization of the law, GulfFeminisms combines the multidisciplinary, novel, comparative analytical framework of Feminist Comparative Policy theory (FCP) and Epstein and Martin’s (2004) approaches to qualitative and quantitative empirical law research.
+To analyze the relation of feminisms and the mobilizing of the law, GulfFeminisms combines the multidisciplinary, novel, comparative analytical framework of Feminist Comparative Policy theory (FCP) and Epstein and Martin’s (2004) approaches to qualitative and quantitative empirical law research.

 Financiële details & Tijdlijn